syseleven/grav-docs-metakube/pages/03.Tutorials/20.use-horizontal-node-autoscaling/default.en.md

 namespace/hpa-tutorial created
 ```

-For our tutorial we will just deploy a NGINX Hello World app, run:
+For our tutorial we will just deploy an NGINX Hello World app, run:

 ```shell
 $ kubectl run hello-app --image=nginxdemos/hello --port=80 --namespace hna-tutorial --requests="cpu=500m,memory=700Mi"
 deployment.apps/hello-app created
 ```

-Check that the pod of the new application were created successfully and are running:
+Check that the pod of the new application was created successfully and is running:

 ```shell
 $ kubectl get pods --namespace hna-tutorial